systemapic/docker-systemapic/compose/README.md

 The `.yml` files decides what's being run, which containers are connected to each other, etc.

+For example, if $SYSTEMAPIC_DOMAIN=dev.systemapic.com, then `dev.systemapic.com.yml` compose setup will be run.

+- To build all images: `./build_all.sh`
 - To start server and all containers: `./restart.sh`

-All docker images will need to be available.

-- To build all service images: `./build_all.sh`

 ---
 #### References: